Tasneem Alaqzam, MD

 Medical school: University of Iowa

 Why Via Christi?
-Why Via Christi?
-I spent two years working at Primary Care Center of Wichita then moved to working with the underserved in Wichita.
-While working with the underserved, I also worked with and taught students and residents as a Clinical Instructor -- I loved it and decided to do teaching full time.
-I love it.
+I spent two years working at Primary Care Center of Wichita, and then started working with the underserved in Wichita.
+While volunteering to teach students and residents as a Clinical Instructor with KU, I realized I loved it and decided to do teaching full time.
+I still love it.

 Passions: Hanging with my kids, wife, and friends